 Using analytics to improve complex processes

 One area where we applied analytics is for the toner we manufacture for our printers.
 Developing toner is a complex, multi-step chemical process overseen by our team members.
-The process itself is an attempt to destabilize materials in a controlled manner.
+The process itself is an attempt to destabilise materials in a controlled manner.
 It’s a difficult, delicate process that can be thrown off by even a minor variation.

-Because of the nature of human decision making – with differing opinions and judgments – the process wasn’t always precise.
+Because of the nature of human decision making – with differing opinions and judgements – the process wasn’t always precise.
 Compounding the situation, the human decisions were made with limited, real-time insights, and they didn’t tap into the full breadth of our analytics capabilities.
 As a result, we often saw a wide range of outcomes, from uncontrollable particle growth to long, inconsistent cycle times.

 To address this, we embarked on a data-driven exploration to improve process control and reduce cycle times.
 Our first step was to leverage the power of the vast amounts of data we create.

 Our manufacturing system generates and saves large amounts of data from each batch of toner.
 Yet, we were not actively analysing and extracting insights from it.
 This oversight and lack of knowledge sharing was the first thing we looked to address.

 To start, we combined, cleaned and analysed historical manufacturing data sets.
 An estimated 20 million data points from 200 toner batches informed our analysis.

 Through this research, we found the source of our process control issues.
 Unbeknownst to us, one minor element had a huge impact on outcomes.
 Armed with this new knowledge, we were able to adjust our approach and build more accurate algorithms to drive decisions for consistent outcomes.